How to Explain Your Life Insurance Policy to Your Loved Ones

 If you purchased your policy through work, find out what options you have, if any, to keep your coverage if you change jobs or retire.

-We know estate planning can be difficult, so we’ve created an estate tax calculator to help you gauge how much life insurance you should buy in order to keep your property in the possession of your loved ones after you die.
+We know estate planning can be difficult, so we’ve created an estate planning guide to help you gauge how much life insurance you should buy in order to keep your property in the possession of your loved ones after you die.

 Life insurance for estate planning requires a great deal of strategy and legwork.
 If you own a large estate, you should speak with both your financial planner and a life insurance agent to ensure your policy meets your needs.
 This article offers a helpful primer to get you started.